frontendops/botanical-app/README.md

 ## What i learned
 - Restful conventions with react/redux
 - User login with google
-- Storing data with mongoDb
+- Sending and retrieving data to and from MongoDb